NYPL/engineering-general/standards/privacy.md

 PII includes:

 - Patron information (ID, name, email address, address, etc.)
-- Bibliographic information (ID, title, etc.)
+- Bibliographic information (e.g. ID, title, etc.) when it relates to a patron
-- Item information (ID, title, etc.)
+- Item information (e.g. ID, title, etc.) when it relates to a patron
 - Computer information (IP address, etc.)

+New third-party products (e.g. Optimizely, Google Analytics) used by the Engineering team MUST also be subject and evaluated according to this standard.